Like most Southerners, many varieties of Gulf Coast fish prefer the warm weather.

 So when the temperatures start to drop, locals and tourists alike get the impression that their seafood dinner is less fresh than it would be during the spring and summer—or that there just aren’t that many seafood options during the cold months.
 And maybe they end up ordering the burger instead.

 Here are a few of our favorite winter fish to spice up your dinner fare.
 Look for them at your favorite local restaurant or market, or put on a jacket and go and reel in a few of your own.

 Triggerfish season begins in January, so start looking for these guys on your favorite restaurant menu.
 They used to fly under the radar of commercial fishermen, but in recent years, Triggerfish has made quite a comeback.
 They’re relatively light in size (typically less than five pounds), but they pack a sweet flavor that has to be tasted.

 These fish are served as boneless, skinless white filets, and because they’re light in size, pan-frying is a quick and easy cooking method.
-Don’t go overboard on spices and seasonings, though—because the Triggerfish is full of natural flavor, you don’t need much more than butter, lemon juice and white wine.
+Don’t go overboard on spices and seasonings, though—because the Triggerfish is full of natural flavor, you don’t need much more than butter, lemon juice, and white wine.